 None of it happened.
 Absolutely none of it.

 Penny Mordaunt was replaced as Minister for Women and Equalities.
 There was no "LGBT Implementation Fund" or any sign of £4.5 million of funding.
-The NHS reforms didn't go ahead and homophobic, biphobic and transphobic bullying in schools is as bad as it ever was.
-There have been no "Calls for Evidence" on the issues faced by non-binary and intersex people.
+The NHS reforms didn't go ahead and homophobic, biphobic and transphobic bullying in schools ended up as bad as it ever was.
+There were never any "Calls for Evidence" on the issues faced by non-binary and intersex people.

 None of it happened.
 Absolutely none of it.

-The Government killed off the action plan on LGBT issues just after the last election, despite assurances from the then leader Boris Johnson that he would "remain committed" to it.
-He himself went on to make a number of homophobic slurs, including the phrase "tank-topped bum boys", which he has repeatedly refused to apologise for.
+The Conservative Government killed off the action plan on LGBT issues just after the 2020 general election, despite assurances from the then leader Boris Johnson that he would "remain committed" to it.
+He himself went on to make a number of homophobic slurs, including the phrase "tank-topped bum boys", which he repeatedly refused to apologise for.

 When Peter Mandelson resigned from the Labour administration Johnson talked of how the "lipstick" would come away from Tony Blair’s government.